The best dog friendly hikes & bushwalks Victoria

 Canyon Walk Bright

 I am yet to finish this walk all the way to the end (I tried to tackle it on too hot a day and decided to turn back so my doggo could have a swim instead) but it’s definately worth doing, even if you can’t do the whole distance.
-It stars as a nice walk along the river in Bright turns into really great views onto ‘the canyon’.
+It starts as a nice walk along the river in Bright turns into really great views onto ‘the canyon’.

 Longer dog friendly walks and overnight hikes in Victoria (6.1km +)